-a.
+- a.
 Direct Measures: Student learning will be assessed by the change in scores between a pre-test administered in the freshman level Lifespan Development (HDFS 1403) course and the senior level course Critical Approaches to Research in Human Development and Family Sciences (HDFS 4773).
-These multiple choice items will span the life course and focus on the main ideas in the field of human development and family sciences.

-- B. Acceptable and Ideal Targets: It is acceptable that 75% of all students and ideal that 85% of all students will improve their test scores from the pre-test to the post-test. - C. Key Personnel: Instructors of HDFS 1403 and HDFS 4773. - D. Summary of Findings.
+These multiple choice items will span the life course and focus on the main ideas in the field of human development and family sciences. - G. Acceptable and Ideal Targets: It is expected that 30% of students will pass the pretest and 90% will pass the post-test with a 70% grade or better which will be a 200% improvement. - H. Key Personnel: Instructors of HDFS 1403 and HDFS 4773. - I. Summary of Findings.